Skip to main content

 Project files for the solar system tutorial can be found at:

-For this tutorial, the starter project will be used to guide you build the Solar System in a step-by-step manner.
+For this tutorial, the starter project will be used to guide you in building the Solar System in a step-by-step manner.
 All the necessary assets required for the tutorial are already included in the project, so just open the starter project in XRCC and you are ready to go with the tutorial.

 Gameplay Flow